-To be considered for reimbursement under this policy, you will need to complete the Tuition Reimbursement Request form at least twenty (20) working days before the course start date and submit for approval by your immediate Supervisor, Division Manager, with final approval by the Executive or Assistant Executive Director.
+To be considered for reimbursement under this policy, employees need to complete the Tuition Reimbursement Request form at least twenty (20) working days before the course start date and submit for approval by employee's immediate Supervisor, Division Manager, with final approval by the Executive or Assistant Executive Director.

-You will receive notice of approval prior to the course start date.
-Once the course has been completed, you will attach to your original form proof that you have passed the course with a grade of "C" or better, and evidence of payment of the tuition costs for employee reimbursement (receipts, cancelled check, credit card statement).
-You will be reimbursed within the normal accounts payable processing.
+Employee will receive notice of approval prior to the course start date.
+Once the course has been completed, employee will attach to the original form proof that the course has been passed with a grade of "C" or better, and evidence of payment of the tuition costs for employee reimbursement (receipts, cancelled check, credit card statement).
+Employee will be reimbursed within the normal accounts payable processing.